ARC-Lab-UF/intel-training-modules/SYCL/examples/fpga_intro/README.md

     for (int i=0; i < VECTOR_SIZE; i++)
         z[i] = a * x[i] + y[i];

-FPGAs are a unique architecture and often benefits from different types of parallelism that GPUs and CPUs.
-Whereas those architecture are generally optimized for vectorization or SIMD/SIMT parallelism, FPGAs often perform better when exploiting "deep" pipeline parallelism.
+FPGAs are a unique architecture and often benefit from different types of parallelism than GPUs and CPUs.
+Whereas those architectures are generally optimized for vectorization or SIMD/SIMT parallelism, FPGAs often perform better when exploiting "deep" pipeline parallelism.
 FPGAs are capable of vectorization also, but pipelining is usually a better strategy when an application is amenable to pipelining.